Let No Man Write My Epitaph: Plot

 Nellie has an affair with Ramponi even though she learns he is married and operating an illegal numbers racket.
 Judge Sullivan, who himself loves Nellie, learns via Fran and Flora, who has become a heroin addict, that Ramponi is also selling heroin.
 Ramponi soon gets Nellie secretly addicted to heroin.
 Sullivan decides he must do more to help Nick, and takes him to see Grant Holloway, a respectable lawyer and old friend of Sullivan.
-Holloway was also the public defender who unsuccessfully represented Nick's father, and now feels he owes a debt to Nick.
+Coincidentally, Holloway was also the public defender who unsuccessfully represented Nick's father, and now feels he owes a debt to Nick.
 After hearing the young man play the piano, Holloway agrees to help him get an audition for the conservatory.
 Nick begins dating Holloway's daughter, Barbara, and the two quickly fall in love.
 Nick is embarrassed when the Holloways visit him at home and see Nellie in what Nick thinks is a drunken state, but is actually heroin withdrawal.

 On the day of Nick's conservatory audition, he learns that Nellie has become a heroin addict due to Ramponi.
 With a gun taken from Wart, Nick goes after the man, but Ramponi disarms him and holds him captive, planning to dose him with heroin.
 Alerted by Wart and Flora, Judge Sullivan, Max and Nellie go to Ramponi's business and rescue Nick.
 Ramponi shoots Sullivan, who in turn kills him by breaking his neck.
 Sullivan tells Nick to run away before the police arrive, and dies in Nellie's arms.
 Nellie and her friends mourn Sullivan's death and she declares she will "take the cure" and beat her addiction; the others, recognizing what a struggle life is for all them, are supportive but skeptical.
 Nick is happily reunited with Barbara and moves on to a better life.